mghegde/LAN_CHAT_Application/README.md

 2.Heartbeat messages are used to check online status of peer nodes.
 3.If the remote node doesn't reply within 4 heart beat interval, it's considered as offline.
 4.User can select any remote peer from the peer node list and can chat with them.
-5.[To be done] Save chat history with remote peers.
+5.[To be done] Save chat history and restore it during application restart.